tannuchoudhary/Interview-prep/BNY/questionsAsked.md

 # 32. Tell me something about ML that fascinates you.
 # 33. How would you handle a dispute in your project team?
 What would you do if your team members are disinterested and lazy?
 # 34. Why is Java preferred in the industry?

+* One of the biggest reasons why Java is so popular is the platform independence.
+*  Programs can run on several different types of computer;
+*  as long as the computer has a Java Runtime Environment (JRE) installed, a Java program can run on it.
+*  Java is fundamentally object-oriented.
+*  critical areas in which it is used:
+	* Building Android apps
+	* Java web applications
+	* Software tools
+	* Scientific applications

+* Java has the best collection of frameworks even today in comparison to Python.
+For example, the Spring framework is the reason why big companies prefer to use Java as it is easy for the small development teams to collaborate and work in a more organized way
+* Java is used to build applications and platforms for a number of devices, including computers, laptops, gaming consoles, Blu-ray players, car navigation systems, medical monitoring devices, parking meters, lottery terminals and smartphones
+* 90% of the Fortune 500 companies still rely on Java for their development projects.
+Globally, there are over 8 million Java developers.
+* Java is user-friendly - ava has an English-like syntax, which makes it the perfect language for beginners
+* Java for everything - For long, Java has been the staple programming language for developing Web apps, Android apps, and software tools like Eclipse, IntelliJ IDEA, NetBeans IDE, etc. Today, Java’s use cases have expanded to Data Science applications, Machine Learning applications, and even IoT.
+Developers and programmers prefer Java for designing all such applications because Java has a suite of high-level concurrency tools and packages that make it possible to create highly scalable solutions.
+Also, Java is multi-platform compatible.
+* ava boasts of rich API - Although Java contains around fifty keywords, its Application Programming Interface (API) is both extensive and rich – it is replete with numerous methods that you can directly use in any code.
+Java API comprises methods that can cater to every purpose, including networking, connecting to databases, parsing XML, handling input-output, and so on.
+Furthermore, Java has plenty of open-source libraries such as Google Guava, Apache Xerxes, Apache POI, Apache Commons, OpenCV, Gson, ETC.
+* A robust community backs Java - One of the biggest reasons for Java’s popularity is its strong and active community support.
+It boasts of being the second-largest among the Stack Overflow community.
+So, rest assured, you can rely on the Java community to help you out if you ever get stuck in a programming rut.
+* ava has excellent documentation - Java is an open-source programming language, which means it is absolutely free.
+Another excellent quality of the language is that Java is well-documented.
+It has a detailed guide that will clarify the problems that you may face while coding in Java.
+* Java has a suite of powerful development tools - One of Java’s most interesting aspects is its Integrated Development Environment (IDE).
+Java’s IDE is an extensive suite of various automation tools, editors, and debuggers.
+NetBeans, Eclipse, and IntelliJ IDEA are the three most popular Java IDEs.
+As for tools, Java has Maven and ANT for developing Java applications, Jenkins for Continuous Integration and delivery, and JConsole and Visual VM for monitoring Heap usage.

 # 35. What is inheritance?
 # 36. What is multiple inheritance?
 # 37. What is memory sequencing?
 # 38. Practical applications of ML and Dl.
 # 39. Puzzle: 10 people shake hands with each other.
 How many handshakes will be there in total?

+The formula for the number of handshakes possible at a party with n people is

+# handshakes = n*(n - 1)/2.
+This is because each of the n people can shake hands with n - 1 people (they would not shake their own hand), and the handshake between two people is not counted twice.

 # 40. Any questions for me?
 # 41. why I chose Computer Science as my career
+* I can explore my passion of mathematics and problem solving, as I have always loved maths
+* To solve real life problems using code
+* It is a field, where everyday I will have new thing to learn
+* Can automate small and boring tasks
+* Everything shows instant results, which fascinates a lot
+* Teaches you Technical skills such as programming, and non-technical skills such as problem-solving and leadership
+* I can contribute in making the world a better place

 # 42. Then he asked all about my projects and internships and every other detail on my resume.
 # 43. He gave me some situations and asked me how would I react or manage in such situations.
 # 44. Then he asked some situations from my life in which I’ve exceeded my expectations

+* During a competitive coding, solved graph problem
+* Solved problem in pressure in group at last moment

 # 45. How I managed to stay motivated.
 # 46. Make sure to read about the company, especially for the Bar-Raiser round.
 Facts like CEO and Founders of the company, principles followed by the company, awards received by the company etc. must be considered while reading about the company.
 # 47. I was asked to sort a list using a single line using stream Api .